 The continuance of the Company's operations is dependent on obtaining sufficient additional financing in order to realize the recoverability of the Company's investments in exploration and evaluation assets which is dependent upon the existence of economically recoverable reserves and market prices for the underlying minerals.
 Management closely monitors metal commodity prices, individual equity movements and the stock market to determine the appropriate course of action to be taken by the Company if favourable or adverse market conditions occur.
-Management estimates it has sufficient funds to operate for the upcoming twelve months.
+The Company will be required to raise funding to continue operations in the upcoming year.
+These material uncertainties may cast significant doubt as to the ability of the Company to continue as a going concern.

 In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
 This contagious disease outbreak, which has continued to spread, and any related adverse public health developments have adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
-It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or results of operations at this time.
+To date there has been significant stock market volatility, significant volatility in foreign exchange markets, and restrictions on the conduct of business in many jurisdictions and the global movement of people.
+There remains ongoing uncertainty surrounding COVID-19 and the extent of the impacts that it may have on the Company's ability to develop and bring its properties into production, which could have an adverse impact on the Company's business, results of operations, financial position and cash flows.